Rare Cultural Exhibition Unveils Hidden Treasures of Crimean Tatar Heritage in Washington, DC

 On our mother’s line Zera and I descended Murz Karashaysky.
 Crimean Tatar Murza is a title equal to the prince/princess.
 This is the dynasty that had influence on the state administration of the Crimean state.
 Our aristocratic ancestors who had lands and rich possessions in Crimea lost everything because of the Russian empress.
 She decided to launch a geopolitical project in Crimea.
 Named Tavrida, based on imperial splendor, she started by labeling us barbarians, gradually erasing our history, culture and our heritage, all that reminded about Crimean Tatars.

 ZERA: Another inhuman and utopian ideology that claimed the lives of many settlers was the imprisonment of millions of people.
-One of the imprisoned dissidents was our leader, Mustafa Cemilev.
+One of the imprisoned dissidents was leader, Mustafa Cemilev.
 When the deportation took place, he was only one year old.
 He experienced all the difficulties alongside his people, and his greatest dream, like the dreams of thousands of other Crimean Tatar dissidents, was to return home.
 Because of this dream, he spent 15 years in Soviet prisons and camps, surviving 303 days of hunger strikes.
 All this because we wanted to return home.
 In exile, the Crimean Tatar people were not allowed to leave their places of exile; our relatives lived in concentration camps – special barracks without humane conditions, where they simply died of disease.
 As a result of the deportation, every second Crimean Tatar died.

 ZAREMA: Our’s grandfather’s Mom and little brother was killed by injections in the hospital in one day.
 Our grandfather managed to escape this lethal injection; he fled when he saw his family being taken from the medical room one by one, covered with sheets.
 So he was left alone.
 And for the rest of his life, he didn’t trust the medical staff even in Crimea.
 This genocide killed 46.3% of the population.